Slagnes

 Slagnes is a village in Vanylven Municipality in Møre og Romsdal county, Norway.
 The village is located along the Vanylvsfjorden, about 4 km north of the village of Åheim.
-Slagnes is a small peninsula that sits about 3.5 km across the fjord from the municipal centre of Fiskåbygd.
+Slagnes is a small peninsula that sits about 3.5 km across the fjord from the municipal centre of Fiskå.
 The small village of Slagnes is the site of Vanylven Church.